vasisouv/vuetify-showcase-app/README.md

 The jobs page filters are persisted using the [vuex-persist](https://github.com/championswimmer/vuex-persist) plugin.

-Current Issue:
- * An Event Bus is used to handle only one event for demonstration purposes.
-Event buses pose an issue for maintainability and should not be used in larger scale apps, especially since vuex is utilized.
+Possible Improvement for dynamic data:
+* Use the autocomplete component from vuetify for dynamic company names etc.

-#### News Feed
+#### Reddit Feed

-The news feed module, as previously stated, polls data on a set interval from an online news API.
-The user can select and change the interval based on a set of 4 intervals.
+The reddit feed module, as previously stated, polls data on a set interval from Reddit.
+The user can select and change the interval based on a set of 4 intervals (could be improved to custom input).
 There is also the ability to view the remaining time in seconds and force a premature fetch by pressing the download button.

-Current Issue:
-* The news API updates the latest headlines too sporadically, resulting in no new posts for some time.
-The selection of another API that updates the feed more frequently would solve this issue.

 ## How to run it